 The activists have lived up to the phrase.
 They have shown moral responsibility by fighting for a right cause that is backed up by science and reason.
 And they were punished under the unjust laws they disobeyed.

-Like the activists, I wholeheartedly agree with the quote, and with me many others.
-But for some, this quote may come across as anarchistic.
+Within this context, I wholeheartedly agree with the quote, and with me many others.
+But to some, this quote can come across as anarchistic.
 Laws are there to protect us, right?
-Well, yes.
-But if ‘us’ unjustly excludes, and thereby harms, other feeling beings, then in my opinion, we should do something to change these laws to include them.
+True.
+But when ‘us’ arbitrarily excludes, and thereby harms, other feeling beings, then we should stand up and demand to change these laws to include them.
 In Martin Luther King’s days, his quote referred to the unjust laws that discriminated between people of different ethnicities.
-Today, it refer to the unjust laws that discriminate between animals of different species.
+On the particular day of the farm entry, it referred to the unjust laws that discriminate between animals of different species.

 Let us start with reason.
-There is no denial that we humans have outstanding cognitive abilities, with which we are able to shape the lives of other animals.
-But that doesn’t mean or justify that we can use them to our own benefit.
+It is a fact that we humans have outstanding cognitive abilities, with which we are able to shape the lives of other animals.
+But just because we can doesn’t mean nor justify that we should use our power to oppress other animals.

-In our human society, we see those who are more vulnerable – children, elderly, disabled – as deserving of empathy, protection, and fair treatment.
-But for those who do not belong to the human species, our moral rules do not apply.
+In human society, we recognise those who are more vulnerable – children, elderly, disabled – as deserving of empathy, protection, and fair treatment.
+But for many of those who do not belong to the human species, these moral rules do not apply.
 Instead of looking after them, we exploit these equally sentient and vulnerable beings in the most inhumane ways.
 We treat them as possessions, products and machines.
 Because we see them as others and its.

-To me this makes no sense.
-The fact that they belong to another species – a category we humans constructed – is not a legitimate reason to deny them moral rights and -treatment.
-That’s speciesism, which is morally and logically as wrong as other forms of discrimination, like racism and sexism.
-Science and common sense shows us that animals can suffer and flourish .
-Because we have the power to decide their fate, we are morally responsible to consider their interests.
+To me, this makes no sense.
+The fact that they belong to another species is not a legitimate reason to deny them moral rights and -treatment.
+Treating other beings as having lesser moral worth just because they do or do not belong to a certain species is also known as speciesism.
+Speciesism is morally and logically as wrong as other forms of discrimination, like racism and sexism (and ageism, and ableism, and so on).
+Science and common sense tell us that animals can suffer and flourish .
+Because we have the power to determine their fate, we are morally responsible to consider their interests.

 We should treat the ones who are dependent on us like we treat our children.
-The ones who live aside us like our neighbours.
+The ones who live alongside us – the bugs, the birds, and the rats – like our neighbours.
 And the wild ones like our fellow Earthlings.

 The moral need for animal rights

 There is a very true saying that with great power comes great responsibility.
-But I would like to add that with greater power comes greater responsibility.
-The widening of the moral circle is not only a duty of individual people, but also – and in my opinion even more so – of governments, political systems and the law.
+To which I would like to add that with greater power comes greater responsibility.
+The widening of our circle of moral concern is not only a duty of individual people, but also – and in my opinion even more so – of governments, political systems and the law.